sdcote/coyote/CoyoteMT/README.md

 # BatchMT

-This is a collection of email tools for the Coyote Batch Toolkit which allow interacting with email servers for event-based processing such as:
+This is a collection of message tools for the Coyote DX Toolkit which allow interacting with email servers for event-based processing such as:

 * Reading data from email and processing it through the batch process
 * Writing processed data to email and sending it to external actors